eBook FAQ

 Kindle (.MOBI) or Generic (.EPUB)

-The Kindle MOBI format is proprietary to Amazon, though you don’t need a Kindle to be able to read Kindle eBooks (see below) and the Kindle app for smartphones and other devices is a free download.
+Note that you don’t need a Kindle to be able to read Kindle eBooks (see below) and the Kindle app for smartphones and other devices is a free download.
 Amazon’s vast library of eBook titles is unrivalled and the Kindle itself is a mature device with a number of features that are particularly useful for searching and dipping into a reference book.

 Do I need a Kindle to read a Kindle book?